ReSee: Responding through Seeing Fine-grained Visual Knowledge in Open-domain Dialogue: Ethics Statement

 \section{Ethics Statement}

-We are aware that automatic dialogue generation may create deceptive, harmful, or objectionable content due to their internal biases \cite{curry2018metoo,gehman2020realtoxicityprompts}.
+We are aware that automatic dialogue generation may create deceptive, harmful, or objectionable content due to their internal biases~\cite{curry2018metoo,gehman2020realtoxicityprompts}.
 These biases are usually inherited from the training data itself.
 We observe that since our dataset construction is totally based on existing text-only dialogues, our \textsc{ReSee} framework can be used to mitigate those biases easily.
-For instance, one of our future work directions is to employ the proposed multimodal data collection method on detoxification dialogues (e.g., The Moral Integrity Corpus \cite{ziems2022moral}) for building safer and better dialogue agents.
-We are aware that the searching process of the entity-level image in our work may cause bias (e.g., gender, race biases) in the constructed dataset.
-And we search multiple images for one entity on the internet to mitigate this kind of bias in model training.
+For instance, one of our future work directions is to employ the proposed multimodal data collection method on detoxification dialogues (\textit{e.g.}, The Moral Integrity Corpus~\cite{ziems2022moral}) for building safer and better dialogue agents.

+We are well aware that the online searching process of entity-level images may cause biases (\textit{e.g.}, gender, race) in our constructed dataset.
+To mitigate the bias, we collect multiple images on the internet for one entity in dialogues (see Appendix~\ref{sec:data_details} for statistical details of our datasets), so that the model can choose more than one specific image during model training.
+For licenses of images, other employed dialogue data, and the constructed datasets that are about to be released, please refer to Appendix~\ref{app:dataset_construction} for more details.